Superconnections and Index Theory: An index theorem for families

+\end{proposition} \begin{remark} The Clifford bundle $\Cliff(X)$ also has an ``adiabatic limit",\footnote{This should be taken as the \emph{definition} of the ``adiabatic limit" of $\Cliff(X)$.
+One may in fact see $\alim\Cliff(X)$ as a limit of Clifford algebras in the same manner that, for a vector space $V$ with inner product $g$, the exterior algebra $\bigwedge V$ may be seen as the $\eps\to0$ limit of Clifford algebras $\Cliff(V,\eps g)$, but for our purposes we do not need to make this formal. } the Clifford algebra bundle associated to $T^*X$ with the degenerate metric $\alim g^X$: by definition $\alim\Cliff(X)=\Cliff(T^*X,\,\alim g^X)$.
+There is an isomorphism of algebra bundles:

-with the horizontal multiplication degenerating to exterior multiplication.
-If the fibres of $\pi$ are spin, then the bundle $\Sp_0=\pi^*\Forms(Y)\stimes \Sp(X/Y)$ is a left module for $\alim\Cliff(X)$, with the action being Clifford multiplication in vertical directions, and exterior multiplication in horizontal directions.
+morally, the horizontal multiplication degenerates to exterior multiplication.
+If the fibres of $\pi$ are spin, then the bundle $\Sp_0=\pi^*\bigwedge T^*(Y)\stimes \Sp(X/Y)$ is a left module for $\alim\Cliff(X)$, with the action being Clifford multiplication in vertical directions, and exterior multiplication in horizontal directions.
 We denote this action by $c_0(\cdot)$.
 The module $\Sp_0$ plays a similar role to spinors.

 We recall that the Clifford algebra of a vector space with metric is naturally isomorphic as a vector space to the exterior algebra.
 Thus there is an isomorphism of vector bundles

 which we call the symbol map.
 We extend this to an isomorphism of vector bundles